-Based on the success of the Search for Common Ground’s Moziak kindergarten program in Macedonia for Albanian and Macedonian children, Save the Children has launched a similar program in Kosovo.
-Depending on the region, Albanian, Serbian, Bosniak, or Turkish children will join each other and be taught in bi-lingual classrooms.
-Karuna Center’s training focused on ways to use this program to build a culture of tolerance for the children and their parents, as well as on team-building for the teachers, who must heal from their own vastly different experiences of the war and its aftermath.
+In December 2006, Karuna Center was invited by Save the Children and Search for Common Ground to train kindergarten teachers to lead multi-ethnic, multilingual kindergartens.
+This program was based on the success of Search for Common Ground’s Moziak kindergarten program in Macedonia for Albanian and Macedonian children.
+In Kosovo, depending on the region, Albanian, Serbian, Bosniak, or Turkish children were to be taught in bilingual classrooms.
+Karuna Center’s training focused on ways teachers could use this program to build a culture of tolerance among the children and their parents - as well as on team-building for the teachers, who would have to heal from their own vastly different experiences of the war and its aftermath.

 At the invitation of the United Methodist Committee on Relief (UMCOR), Karuna Center traveled to Kosovo, Serbia and finally Montenegro three times from 2000-2001 to facilitate dialogues between Serb and Albanian young adults, all involved in UMCOR projects in Kosovo.
-We trained each group separately in skills of conflict analysis, open questions, recognizing prejudice and stereotypes, and finding an alternative to the cycle of revenge so strongly entrenched in Kosovo.
+We trained each group separately in skills of conflict analysis, open questions, recognizing prejudice and stereotypes, and finding an alternative to the cycle of revenge that had become so strongly entrenched in Kosovo.